Mr. October (Alien: Earth): Critical reviews

-Noel Murray of Vulture gave the episode a 4 star out of 5 rating and wrote, "On the whole, “Mr. October” isn't as satisfying an episode as “Neverland,” if only because the series premiere was packed with characters and ideas, while this episode plays more like a continuation of the action-horror scenes that ended episode one.
+Noel Murray of Vulture gave the episode a 4 star out of 5 rating and wrote, "On the whole, “Mr. October” isn't as satisfying an episode as “Neverland”, if only because the series premiere was packed with characters and ideas, while this episode plays more like a continuation of the action-horror scenes that ended episode one.
 This chapter doesn't tell its own story or introduce anything excitingly new.
 That said, those action-horror scenes are pleasurably icky."
 Shawn Van Horn of Collider gave the episode an 8 out of 10 rating and wrote, "Wendy tells Slightly to stay with the eggs as she runs off after Joe.
 She just got her brother back, and she's not about to lose him."

 Eric Francisco of Esquire wrote, "I'm not sure what kind of bizarre Eyes Wide Shut activities were going on in there, but the Xenomorph racks up around twenty kills in a manner of seconds.
 Episode 2 is basically a hype video for the alien — and its the best this franchise has been in a long time."
-Johnny Loftus of Decider wrote, "With Episode 2, and Weyland-Yutani's research vessel falling out of the sky and landing on a city owned by Prodigy, its corporate competitor, W-T's precious deep space cargo is now loose at the crash site, and already providing direct scares of the body cavity-filling, face-attaching Alien franchise variety."
+Johnny Loftus of Decider wrote, "With Episode 2, and Weyland-Yutani's research vessel falling out of the sky and landing on a city owned by Prodigy, its corporate competitor, W‑Y's precious deep space cargo is now loose at the crash site, and already providing direct scares of the body cavity-filling, face-attaching Alien franchise variety."

 Sean T. Collins of The New York Times wrote, "None of this is to say the show feels derivative.
 A product of its influences?
 Of course — this is franchise filmmaking.
 But Hawley's homages are laser-precise.
 And they make use of techniques rarely seen on big-budget TV, like the leisurely zooms of 1970s cinema.
 Hawley brings his own penchant for dreamy montage to the proceedings as well, adding an aesthetic ingredient that is new to the setting."
 Paul Dailly of TV Fanatic gave the episode a perfect 5 star out of 5 rating and wrote, "If the next six episodes can maintain this level of suspense, sharp character work, and corporate nastiness, Alien: Earth won't just be a good TV spinoff.
 It could be the best thing to happen to the franchise."